Contiguous Boundary Guarding: Introduction

 \subsection{Our results}

 We study the contiguous boundary guarding problem from combinatorial and computational points of view.
-In Section~\ref{bound-section} we prove that for every integer $n\ge 4$, every $n$-vertex polygon can be guarded by at most {$\lfloor \frac{n-2}{2}\rfloor$ guards.
-Our proof is constructive, and we show that the bound is the best possible: $\lfloor \frac{n-2}{2}\rfloor$ guards are always sufficient and sometimes necessary. }
+In Section~\ref{bound-section} we give a constructive proof that for every integer $n\ge 4$, every $n$-vertex polygon can be guarded by at most {$\lfloor \frac{n-2}{2}\rfloor$ guards.
+This bound is the best possible as some polygons require this many guards. }

-In Section~\ref{greedy-section} we present a simple greedy algorithm that returns a guard set of size at most $\OPT+1$, where $\OPT$ is the size of an optimal solution.
-The algorithm starts from an arbitrary point $p$ on the boundary and then covers the boundary in a counter-clockwise (ccw) direction from $p$.
+In Section~\ref{greedy-section} we present a simple greedy algorithm that returns a guard set of size at most $\OPT+1$, where $\OPT$ is the number of guards in an optimal solution.\footnote{A similar greedy algorithm has been used in \cite{Abrahamsen2025} for some covering problems.} The algorithm starts from an arbitrary point $p$ on the boundary and then covers the boundary in a counter-clockwise (ccw) direction from $p$.
 It places a guard to cover $p$ and a maximal contiguous portion of the boundary in the ccw direction.
 The algorithm then continues greedily, covering a maximal contiguous boundary portion with each choice of guard, until returning to $p$.
 Despite getting very close to optimal by this greedy algorithm, achieving an optimal solution (avoiding an extra guard) is challenging.
-An interesting property of the greedy algorithm is that if $p$ is covered by two guards in some optimal solution, then the greedy algorithm returns a guard set of size $\OPT$, hence an optimal solution.
+An interesting property of the greedy algorithm is that if $p$ is covered by two guards in some optimal solution, then the greedy algorithm returns a guard set of size $\OPT$.

 In Section~\ref{optimal-section} we present a polynomial-time exact algorithm for the problem.
 This algorithm is not complicated, though its correctness proof (presented in Section~\ref{proof-section}) involves some nontrivial arguments.
-The main idea is first to find a polynomial-size set $S$ of points on the boundary so that at least one of them is covered by two guards in some optimal solution.
-Then, we can find an optimal solution by running the greedy algorithm from every point in $S$.
+The main idea is first to find a polynomial-size set $S$ of points on the boundary such that at least one of them is covered by two guards in some optimal solution.
+Then, we find an optimal solution by running the greedy algorithm from every point in $S$.
 Finding such a set $S$ is the most technical part of the algorithm and the proof.